-Dietary Strategies for Shift Workers That Decrease Inflammation and Improve Cardiovascular Health
+Dietary Strategies for Shift Workers to Improve Heart Health

 Cardiovascular disease remains the leading cause of death in the US.1 Following a cardio-protective diet is important for anyone and may be especially important if you’re a shift worker.
 A large meta-analysis including more than 2 million shift workers found that shift work is associated with a 24% increase in cardiovascular disease.2 Shift work is also associated with significantly higher amounts of low-grade inflammation among both male3 and female4 workers.
 Chronic, low-grade inflammation is recognized as a contributing cause of cardiovascular disease5 and may partly explain the higher prevalence of cardiovascular disease among shift workers.6,7